The Pigeon Will Ride the Roller Coaster!

-The Pigeon Will Ride the Roller Coaster! is a children's book by Mo Willems.
-Published in 2022 by Union Square Kids, it is about a pigeon who experiences a loop-de-loop of emotions before his first roller coaster ride.
+The Pigeon Will Ride the Roller Coaster! is a 2022 children's book written and illustrated by Mo Willems.
+It is about a pigeon who experiences a loop-de-loop of emotions before his first roller coaster ride.

 Reception

 The Pigeon Will Ride the Roller Coaster! is a New York Times and IndieBound bestseller.

 The book received a starred review from Booklist, who highlighted the book's illustrations: "Willems’ spare illustrations put the spotlight right where it belongs, on Pigeon’s incredibly expressive body language, flapping and flopping through the comic panels."
 Kirkus Reviews wrote, "Roller-coaster enthusiasts or not, children will eagerly join our intrepid hero on this entertaining ride."
 Further, they noted, "Willems’ trademark droll illustrations will have readers giggling."

+The book was nominated for the 2023 Eisner Award for Best Publication for Early Readers.

 Adaptation

-In 2022, Weston Woods Studios released an animated short based on The Pigeon Will Ride the Roller Coaster! narrated by Willems and directed by Pete List.
+In 2023, Weston Woods Studios released an animated short based on The Pigeon Will Ride the Roller Coaster! narrated by Willems and directed by Pete List.